weavery/sworn/README.md

 ### Compiling to WebAssembly

-There is experimental support for compiling to WebAssembly.
-Both the textual representation (`.wat`) and binary bytecode (`.wasm`) are supported:
+There is preliminary and experimental support for compiling to [WebAssembly].
+Both the textual representation (`.wat`) and binary bytecode (`.wasm`) format are supported:

 ```bash
 sworn -t wat counter.clar